Super Bowl IV: Minnesota Vikings

 The Minnesota Vikings, led by head coach Bud Grant, entered the game with an NFL best 12–2 regular season record, leading the older league in total points scored (379) and fewest points allowed (133).
 They had scored 50 or greater points in three different games.
 They lost their first and last games of the season, but in between had 12 straight victories, the longest single-season winning streak in 35 years.
+The Vikings broke the previous record of 11 consecutive wins set by the 1964 Colts.
 Their defense, considered the most intimidating in the NFL, was anchored by a defensive line nicknamed the "Purple People Eaters", consisting of defensive tackles Gary Larsen and Alan Page, and defensive ends Carl Eller and Jim Marshall.
 The secondary was led by Bobby Bryant (8 interceptions, 97 return yards), Earsell Mackbee (6 interceptions, 100 return yards), and Paul Krause (5 interceptions, 82 return yards, 1 touchdown).

 On offense, quarterback Joe Kapp was known for his superb leadership and his running ability, both throwing on the run and running for extra yards.
 And when Kapp did take off and run, instead of sliding when he was about to be tackled like most quarterbacks, he lowered his shoulder and went right at the tackler.
 This style of play earned him the nickname "Indestructible".
 In the NFL Championship Game against the Cleveland Browns, he collided with linebacker Jim Houston while running for a first down, and Houston had to be helped off the field after the play ended.
 Also, Kapp was known for being an extremely unselfish leader: when he was voted the Vikings Most Valuable Player, he turned the award down and said that every player on the team was equally valuable: "There is no one most valuable Viking.
 There are 40 most valuable Vikings."

 Running back Dave Osborn was the team's top rusher with 643 yards and seven touchdowns.
 He also caught 22 passes for 236 yards and another touchdown.
 In the passing game, Pro Bowl wide receiver Gene Washington averaged 21.1 yards per catch by recording 821 yards and nine touchdowns from 39 receptions.
 Wide receiver John Henderson caught 34 passes for 553 yards and 5 touchdowns.
 The Vikings' offensive line was anchored by Pro Bowlers Grady Alderman and Mick Tingelhoff.

 By winning the 1969 NFL Championship, the Vikings became the last possessors of the Ed Thorp Memorial Trophy.
+The trophy was thought to have been lost by the Vikings following the merger, but it was found at the Green Bay Packers Hall of Fame in 2015.